lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

 * If your model is a linear regression, and your data follows the linear regression assumptions (homoskedasticity, gaussian noise, etc etc), then you can get a prediction interval by computing the size of the noise term $\hat{\sigma}$, [as we've seen before](https://lmc2179.github.io/posts/confidence_prediction.html).
 * Alternatively, you could just dump your existing model and instead build a [quantile regression model](https://lmc2179.github.io/posts/quantreg_pi.html).

 Both of those are a little unsatisfying.
-Plenty of models are not linear models, and after all we went through all this work to build a model of `E[y \mid X]`.
+Plenty of models are not linear models, and after all we went through all this work to build a model of $\mathbb{E}[y \mid X]$.
+Can't we use that somehow?

-what if we have a black box model? we often do, all the cool ones are. we have tools like [PDPs](https://lmc2179.github.io/posts/pdp.html) for analyzing black box models, even computing CIs with bootstrapping, why not for making PIs from them
+One tempting option is to try and build multiple models by bootstrapping, and looking at the distribution of predictions.
+However, that's not quite what we want, because the variation in the bootstrap samples isn't telling us what range of actual values this particular house might sell for.
+Rather, bootstrapping tells us about how uncertain we should be about the model's prediction of the expected value - it tells us how much uncertainty we should have around $\mathbb{E}[y \mid X]$.
+Bootstrapping gives us a _confidence interval_ of the conditional mean, not a _prediction interval_ of actual values we might observe.

+Intuitively, lets think about what properties a good solution should have.

 # The key idea in conformal inference: the prediction interval contains all the points within "error distance" of the point prediction

+Linear model intuition: if we knew the true model, the prediction interval would be about +- 2 \times \hat{\sigma}, which is the "usual" size of error, most errors are smaller than that

 PIs in arbitrary spaces based where conformity=distance